FgBierwart/KOSTA-Toolbox/README.md

 The STAKOOP toolbox is built upon the results presented in [1].
 Its aims at estimating the region of attraction of equilibria for general vector fields (polynomial and non-polynomial) using the Koopman operator framework (see [2] for further information).
 Hereafter, we detail the main functions needed to construct candidate Lyapunov functions, validate them, and estimate the region of attraction.

 ### Initialization of the dynamical system.
-The construction of the Lyapunov function is based on the functions *main.m* and *Eigenfunction.m*.
-In *main.m*:
+This section is dedicated to describe how the system is defined in the *main.m* function:
 - The $n$-dimensional vector field is initialized as well as the domain of interest $\mathbb{X} = [-w,w]^n$.

   Example ( $n = 2$ ):
 ```ruby